pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 A lot of _Monster_ is familiar, particularly that thing about being able to pinpoint the exact start of one's obsession with a singer.
 (There's a lot of history, for example, between me and [this clip](https://www.youtube.com/watch?v=A6MLEumcr_k).)
 There's a bit of nostalgia in the whiffs of choir life, music-nerd jokes like pronouncing "Price" like "pree-chay", that first great music teacher, even that first pretty horrible music teacher.

-Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from "my teachers
+Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound.

 *
-*
+* ——————————
 * poetry and prose mixed together into a specific history that still feels universal
 * any music student will feel kin with Kevin's early exposure to music and the awe of a voice like Price's; choir life; a great first teacher who inspires
 * Pri-chay joke, music nerds for life